bolaabanjo/notesai/README.md

-# Smart Meeting Notes & Action-Item Extractor
+# NotesAI: Smart Meeting Notes & Action-Item Extractor

 This project aims to convert meeting audio into a clean transcript, a concise meeting summary, and a prioritized list of action items with owners and due dates.
 The output can be exported as JSON/Markdown and viewed in a lightweight web demonstration.